demandchain/developer.offerengine.com/content/v3/resellers/purchases.md

 ### Available Fields

 The following fields may be included in any purchase request.
-All fields send will be used, though they may have little to no meaning for some requests.
+All fields sent will be used, though they may have little to no meaning for some requests.